gamemanual0/gm0/source/docs/appendix/glossary.rst

     SRS Programmer
-        The REV SRS Programmer is a device that will send a special data signal to the REV Smart Robot Servos to control their electronic endstops, as well as the continuous rotation mode of the :term:`servo`.
+        The REV SRS Programmer is a device that will send a special data signal to the REV Smart Robot Servos to control their electronic endstops, as well as the continuous rotation mode of the :term:`servo <Servo>`.
         It can also be used as a servo tester for other servos.

     Standoff